wenzhongyi1987/p2p-mapping/README.md

 ## features

-- p2p port mapping, no data relay server is needed
+- p2p port mapping, no data relay server is needed.
+- NAT traversal without router configuration.
 - unique random serverId is generated, to secure your tunnel.
 - support multiple clients and multiple connections for each client.
 - windows/linux server port mapping tested.